 Political Rights (1 = best, 7 = worst)

 The 2005 Equal Opportunity Act bars discrimination on the basis of race, gender, class, political affinity, or place of origin.
 Social discrimination and violence against women remain problems, however.
-The governmental Directorate of Women’s Affairs has sought to increase awareness of women’s legal rights.
-In 2008, Antigua and Barbuda initiated a program to subsidize early childhood education that would help address gender inequities.
+In October 2009, the Directorate of Gender Affairs launched a public awareness campaign against gender-related violence following a number of highly publicized rape cases.